IN THIS ARTICLE

 UX design does not require coding skills.
 Programming is left to software developers who build products according to design specifications.
 Nevertheless, rudimentary coding skills can open up job opportunities and enhance the quality of your designs.
 Basic programming knowledge helps designers understand the capabilities of a product based on coding limitations—and enhances communication and collaboration with developers.

 Is UX Design Hard To Learn?

+No, it isn’t hard to learn UX design.
 With help from a UX design bootcamp, you can learn UX design in just six months.
 Through design projects and career-focused coursework, you’ll build hands-on experience and learn to ideate, research, sketch, wireframe, and prototype using top UX tools.
 You’ll also build skills in competitive research, user research, product testing, and user interface design.

 To accelerate your career shift into UX design, you’ll be matched with a real company to complete a 40-hour industry design project that solves an actual business problem.
 With guidance from regular one-to-one meetings with your industry expert mentor, you’ll also build a professional portfolio that showcases job-ready skills.

 While it’s possible to build some UX design skills on your own, the UX design learning curve takes much longer to navigate independently.
-In addition to a professional certificate that validates your skills and knowledge, a bootcamp program provides access to career resources that can help you hone the soft skills you need to get hired.
+In addition to a professional UX certificate that validates your skills and knowledge, a bootcamp program provides access to career resources that can help you hone the soft skills you need to get hired.